Why You Should Avoid The Keto Diet

 - can help reduce or eliminate chronic disease symptoms

 - can help with seizures (which is what it was initially developed for FYI)

 Personally, I think that most people just need to learn to eat food and balance them according to their specific needs, lifestyles, and beliefs.
 Figure out how to eat real food, focus on quality and work it around your lifestyle.
 This is far better than jumping onto the latest diet trend.

 If weight loss is your goal, I promise you, it IS possible to get lean AF without resorting to the extremes of an ultra low carb diet.
 But it still comes down to managing and tweaking healthy day to day habits versus excessive restriction.

 For those people who are looking to heal or need to do a variation of an elimination diet, keto can work wonders.
-As I mentioned initially, it actually has a ton of benefits and many of which I am totally on board with.
+As I mentioned, it actually has a ton of benefits and many of which I am totally on board with.

-I do however, believe that it needs to be properly executed, there needs to be a pre-determined time line and that quality still trumps when it comes to food choices.
+I do, however, believe that it needs to be properly executed and that quality still trumps when it comes to food choices.
 And it’s even better if you’re completing this diet with the guidance of a professional.

 My advice for the general public though?
 Just eat real freaking food folks.